llaske/sugarizer/README.md

 # Activities

-Sugarizer include a bunch of pedagogic activities.
+Sugarizer includes a bunch of pedagogic activities.
 All activities could be found in the [activities](activities) directory.
 Each activity has its own subdirectory.
 So for example, the *Abecedarium* activity is located in [activities/Abecedarium.activity](activities/Abecedarium.activity)

 You could distribute Sugarizer with whatever activities you want.
 To do that, you first need to adapt the content of the [activities](activities) directory  to match your wish: removing activities you don't want to distribute and adding in this directory new activities you want to include.

-Then you need to udpdate the [activities.json](activities.json) file to reflect your choice.
+Then you need to update the [activities.json](activities.json) file to reflect your choice.
 Here an example of this file:

 	[